Turro75/MyMinUI/README.md

 - improved forced aspect ratios (4:3 and 3:2) now working correctly even on rotated screen devices

 ### R36S:
-- Added dArkOS support, now cores are able to run even in a recent environment
+- Added dArkOS support, now cores are able to run even in a recent environment.
+The install process remains the same as ArkOS maybe not all devices supported by dArkOS, dArkOSRE and ArkOS4clone are able to work, open a github issue in case of problems.
+I added 2 tools which are helpful on adding new devices.
 - fixed menu+select unable to exit from ppsspp and n64 standalomne emulators
 - fixed rg351p installation issues
 - improve a bit the installation documentation to avoid confusion (hopefully)
 - added the current IP address in the version screen if connected

+Many of those were ready since a while, I waited a bit to let dArkOS and Arch-R established, anyway I dropped the Arch-R support plan as it moved from arch to rocknix platform making MyMinUI unable to get installed easily.

 ### Miyoo Mini / Miyoo Mini Plus / Miyoo Mini Flip:
 - fixed a bug in Mini flip the speaker still active with headphone inserted